Google greenlights ads with ‘blatant disinformation’ about voting by mail

 “So how long is misleading information about the outcome of the election going to be left up?”
 McGregor asked.
 “And what damage is that going to do to the legitimacy of the election writ large?”

-While the ads speak to minor differences in the voting process in some states, experts said, the sweeping and extreme language they use — similar to the Twitter salvos issued by Trump — are clearly intended to stoke fears about mail balloting, and to bait users into visiting the associated website.
+While the ads speak to minor differences in the voting process in some states, experts said, the sweeping and extreme language they use — similar to the Twitter salvos issued by Trump — are clearly intended to stoke fears about mail balloting and to bait users into visiting the associated website.

-“We’ve not been taking the position that there’s a meaningful distinction between absentee voting and voting by mail and deem President Trump’s statements as fully intended to cause chaos and confusion for the public,” Clarke, of the Lawyers’ Committee, said.
+“We’ve not been taking the position that there’s a meaningful distinction between absentee voting and voting by mail, and deem President Trump’s statements as fully intended to cause chaos and confusion for the public,” said Clarke, of the Lawyers’ Committee.

 In the case of Iowa, for instance, there is an opportunity to vote absentee in person, as opposed to the all-mail option.
 But the additional information about voting in Iowa provided on the website is plainly false.
 “Is mail-in voting in place?” it asks.
-The erroneous answer, provided in all caps and blue letting, is “NO.”
+The erroneous answer, provided in all caps and blue lettering, is “NO.”

 Facebook, in explaining its decision to remove the material appearing on its service, pointed to the use of “voter suppression tactics” by the Protect My Vote page.

 Google’s divergent decision reflects the patchwork of election-related rules in Silicon Valley.
 Facebook and Google allow political ads.
 Twitter does not.
 Facebook allows narrow behavioral targeting of these ads, while Google has limited that capacity.
-Twitter has taken to hiding posts from Trump that violate its rules on “civic and election integrity,” while Facebook has merely appended a link to its Voting Information Center.
+Twitter has taken to hiding posts by Trump that violate its rules on “civic and election integrity,” while Facebook has appended a link to its Voting Information Center.

 In the case of the ads from Protect My Vote, Google did not even classify the posts as political — a category limited to ads mentioning candidates or elected officials, as well as political parties and ballot measures — meaning they did not appear in the company’s Transparency Report.
-That made it difficult to discern the size of the ad buy, or the precise geographical scope of the campaign.
-It was not even clear if any of the ads were still active.
+That made it difficult to discern the size of the ad buy or the precise geographical scope of the campaign.
+It was not even clear whether any of the ads were still active.

 Google has taken a harder line against other kinds of political material.
 Last month, the company rejected a 30-second spot called “Police State” that showed police officers beating, pushing and Tasering protesters and other unarmed Americans — clips set against Trump’s description of himself as “your president of law and order."